oliverkwebb/webephem/README.md

  2025-04-01T01:50:03  67°53′57.5″ -23°00′-10.4″
  2025-04-01T02:50:03  76°46′8.2″ -11°00′-25.5″
  2025-04-01T03:50:03  84°33′9.8″ +1°20′41.0″
-$ deskephem -d 1781-03-13 -l 53n,1.8w Uranus horiz magnitude # Location and brightness of Uranus at William Herschel's first observation
+# Location and brightness of Uranus at William Herschel's first observation
+$ deskephem -d 1781-03-13 -l 53n,1.8w Uranus horiz magnitude
 278°45'42.91" 23°22'1.52" 5.60
 ```

-deskephem is a CLI astronomy calculator for celestial objects such as the moon, planets, stars, and sun:
+It has a catalog of the planets, the moon and sun, and about 100 common stars.
+Of which it can print:

 * Coordinates in the sky (equatorial, horizontal, ecliptic)
 * Phase (Emoji, Illuminated Fraction, Name)